Utah Auto Insurance [Rates + Cheap Coverage Guide]

 The second option is to pay your annual premium by installments.
 With installments, you will still be required to pay 40 percent with your application, but you can pay the other 60 percent in five monthly payments of equal amounts.
 If you do choose the payment plan option, be aware that there is an additional four dollar fee that applies.

 If accepted into UT AIP, you must ensure that you pay your auto insurance bill in a timely fashion.
 Otherwise, with just one missed payment, your assigned insurer will send you a notice of cancellation.

 Check out the UT AIP’s page for more information.
 Any licensed Utah auto insurance carrier is knowledgeable about and can help walk you through the process of applying for UT AIP.

 Just a mere handful of states offer sponsored low-cost insurance programs for individuals who meet certain eligibility requirements and income thresholds.
 Currently, Utah does not have any such program in place.

 Some states mandate a waived deductible in the event of car repairs, while some only let you use manufacturer replacement parts if you need a repair done.
 In the state of Utah, you may select the repair shop you prefer when getting repairs done, but you may be required to make up any price difference.

-Utah auto insurance companies are permitted to use aftermarket crash parts (or non-original manufacturer replacement parts) for repairs, but they must provide full disclosure of such under Utah Code 31A-22-319.
+Regarding windshield and full glass auto insurance coverage, Utah companies are permitted to use aftermarket crash parts (or non-original manufacturer replacement parts) for repairs, but they must provide full disclosure of such under Utah Code 31A-22-319.

 Insurance fraud is a crime in the state of Utah, carrying with it potentially grave penalties for offenders.
 In basic terms, insurance fraud is when someone with full intent provides falsified, deceptive, or incomplete information in order to receive insurance benefits they would not otherwise be entitled to.